 Section 530 of the Revenue Act of 1978 as extended by section 269(c) of P.L.
 97-248, deals with the employment tax status of independent contractors and employees.
 To qualify for relief under section 530, employers must file Form 1099-MISC.
 Additional requirements for relief are discussed in Rev. Proc.
 85-18, 1985-1 C.B.
-518. Also, see Notice 87-19, 1987-1 C.B.
-455, for special rules that may apply to certain skilled workers, such as engineers, designers, drafters, computer programmers, and systems analysts.
+518. Also see Pub.
+15-A, Employer's Supplemental Tax Guide, for special rules that may apply to technical service specialists and test proctors and room supervisors.